yutaro-tanaka-yt2705/machine_learning_learning/heart_disease/README.md

 I focused on using linear and logistic regression, especially because it was a relatively small, clean dataset.

 Algorithms Used:
+- Regression
-- Linear Regression
+  - Linear
-- Logistic Regression
+  - Logistic
+  - Support Vector Machine
+- Classifier
-- Random Forest Regressor
+  - Random Forest
-- SVM Regression

 Results :
+Accuracy Rate
+- 57% using Linear
-- 93% Accuracy Rate using logistic regression.
+- 93% using Logistic
+- 58% using Support Vector Machine (Linear)
+- 90% using Random Forest

 ----